markqvist/Sideband/README.md

 # any of the normal UI dependencies:
 pip install sbapp --no-dependencies

-# In the above case, you will still need to
+# In the case of using --no-dependencies, you
+# will still need to manually install the RNS
-# manually install the RNS and LXMF dependencies:
+# and LXMF dependencies:
 pip install rns lxmf

 # Install Sideband on Debian 11 and derivatives: